kidGodzilla/meta-bootstrap/README.md

 Once these tasks are completed successfully, you can type `grunt` to run the server on `localhost:3000` with auto-reload.

+**The gruntfile isn't finished.
+Other tasks have not yet been implemented, including less, clean, & concat.
+However, this is still useful since metabootstrap relies on HTML Includes (CORS).**

 ### Development Methodology

 *Process should be implemented by those who use it, at the moment in which it becomes necessary.
 Not before.*